drreynolds/smuhpc-workshop/source/session_8.rst

 * *Fix overall problem size* and increase the number of processors, *p*.

-* Hope that the execution time decreases in inverse proportion *p*.
+* Hope that the execution time decreases in inverse proportion to *p*.

 .. figure:: figs/strong_scaling.png
    :scale: 80%